 REAL QUICK

-• August is considered “high season” for Santorini and it will be busy and packed with people everywhere you go; get prepared for long queues in the airport, in the port, in restaurants and main attractions
+- August is considered “high season” for Santorini, and it will be busy and packed with people everywhere you go; get prepared for long queues at the airport, in the port, in restaurants, and at main attractions

 🚕 Book Your Driver (Taxi) directly with booking.com’s large and safe platform of available certified drivers